filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 # IPFS and Filecoin

-Filecoin and IPFS are complementary systems for storing and sharing data in the distributed web.
-Both systems are free, open-source, and share several building blocks, including data representation formats and certain network communication protocols.
-However, the Filecoin and the IPFS networks are otherwise fully independent.
-Software that interacts with IPFS does not require Filecoin, and vice-versa, although some solutions may use both.
+Filecoin and IPFS are complementary protocols for storing and sharing data in the distributed web.
+Both systems are free, open-source, and share many building blocks, including data representation formats (IPLD) and network communication protocols (libp2p).
+While interacting with IPFS does not require using Filecoin, all Filecoin nodes _are_ IPFS nodes under the hood, and can connect to and fetch IPLD-formatted data from other IPFS nodes using libp2p.
+However, Filecoin nodes don't join or participate in the public IPFS DHT.

 This page aims to explain the relationship between the IPFS and Filecoin projects and help users decide which option is best suited for their use-case.